-- Service performance measures; - · Complaints and complaint resolution; - Cash flow; - Volumes of post and transactions; - Percentage of cases delivered inside service standards and actual average turnaround times; - All measures at an aggregate and transaction level; - Project work progress reporting (ongoing projects or large scheme activity); - A summary of forthcoming legislation and the impact on administration service delivery that may arise (if any); - Risk management: exception reporting on the administrator's risk management framework as it applies to the scheme, specifically highlighting changes in risk ratings, control failures and action plans to reduce risks or improve controls.
-Evidence the framework is functional and is being actively monitored; - Complaints: reporting on complaint volumes in aggregate and by complaint type; number of general complaints and their outcomes; number of complaints referred to the Pensions Ombudsman (and those upheld); number of IDRP cases received (and number upheld); number of cases where compensation is paid and quantum; - Errors: report errors (based on the definition of error as defined within the commercial agreement), including volumes by error type, sufficient to identify trends or systemic failures.
-Include action plans to address systemic errors. - Business continuity: reporting on the outcomes of any testing (IT and full tests), audit opinions in relation to the testing and resulting action plans relating to the site(s) from which services are delivered.
-Include a schedule of tests, including dates for the last and next test; - Satisfaction surveying: reporting on the results of any member and trustee satisfaction surveys; - Telephone: Demonstrating an understanding of how calls are monitored and controlled appropriate to the type of administration being carried out.
-High volume administration may include technological solutions which monitor volumes (total and by the nature of the enquiry), wait times, drop-out rates, first-contact satisfaction levels etc: - Website: where employed number of users registered (if a secure area exists), number of hits, data on what members are doing on-line (i.e. volume, pages visited, use of calculators); - Compliance: report administrative and data compliance/data security failures and otherwise certify overall compliance (with all relevant legislative and regulatory requirements);
+- o report errors (based on the definition of error as defined within the commercial agreement), including volumes by error type, sufficient to identify trends or systemic failures.
+Include action plans to address systemic errors - Business Continuity and Cyber Security - o reporting on the outcomes of any testing (IT and full tests), audit opinions in relation to the testing and resulting action plans relating to the site(s) from which services are delivered.
+Include a schedule of tests, including dates for the last and next test - Satisfaction survey results - Telephone or Digital interactions with members - o Demonstrating an understanding of how calls are monitored and controlled appropriate to the type of administration being carried out.
+High volume administration may include technological solutions which monitor volumes (total and by the nature of the enquiry), wait times, drop-out rates, first-contact satisfaction levels etc - Digital Service Delivery - where deployed number of users registered including members who have opted in or out of digital service delivery, usage volumes, data on digital processing and activity - Compliance or breach reports alongside a certification to overall regulatory compliance; these should include any Disclosure or Data Protection breaches - Data integrity

-- Data integrity: report a summary of overall levels of data integrity, common/conditional data score if applicable and data issues arising since the last report.
-Compliance with tPRs data requirements and evidence of Improvement Plan in place; - Audit and quality: report on any internal audit and other quality activities.
-Report outcomes by exception; - Benchmarking: results of any benchmarking exercises that have been carried out; - People: report any material people issues relevant to the scheme, potentially including leavers and joiners and training completed. - Cashflow including income and expenditure. - Where benefits are DC, DC Code compliance: report confirming compliance with code or exceptions and commentary as appropriate.
+- o report a summary of overall levels of data integrity, common/scheme-specific data score if applicable and data issues arising since the last report.
+Compliance with TPRs data requirements and evidence of Improvement Plan in place - Audit and data quality activities.
+Report outcomes by exception - Benchmarking results as a result of any exercises carried out - People and resources - o report any material people issues relevant to the scheme, potentially including staff turnover with a focus on key man risk, development and training of staff

-Importantly, the administrator should be able to:
+Importantly, the appointed administrator should be able to:

-Provide trend analysis on the key metrics in the report by comparing numerical reporting with prior periods and prior year; Highlight any important issues which would impact on current/future decisions including proposed changes to legislation or changes to operational controls, scheme design changes or other material planned or proposed changes.
+- Provide trend analysis on the key metrics in the report by comparing numerical reporting with prior periods and prior year - Highlight any important issues which would impact on current/future decisions including proposed changes to legislation or changes to operational controls, scheme design changes or other material planned or proposed changes